shreeramy/RestaurantAPITask/README.md

   5. Feedback
     In this api visitor/customer are giving feedback for daily menu.
 One customer are giving feedback in one day each restraunt and customer giving vote 1-5.

+  6. Top 3 Restraunt
+    In this api see the list of top three restaurants.
+This top 3 restaurants are got high vote from customer.